Kotlin/kotlinx.coroutines/docs/flow.md

 Flow adheres to general cooperative cancellation of coroutines.
 However, flow infrastructure does not introduce additional cancellation points.
 It is fully transparent for cancellation.
-As usual, flow collection can be cancelled when flow is suspended in a cancellable suspending function (like [delay]) and cannot be cancelled otherwise.
+As usual, flow collection can be cancelled when the flow is suspended in a cancellable suspending function (like [delay]) and cannot be cancelled otherwise.

 The following example shows how the flow gets cancelled on timeout when running in [withTimeoutOrNull] block and stops executing its code: